 - 1. Explain to students that they will be exploring striped bass data from different locations along the Hudson River.
 Hand out the student worksheets, and ask students to work alone to answer the first question.
 Assign each student/student groups one of the four comparisons, and have them answer question #2 (hypothesis creation).
 Take a quick look at what each group came up with and/or ask students to share their ideas. - 2.
 There are four locations for comparison with Troy (river mile 153): - a) Catskill (river mile 113) - b) Poughkeepsie (river mile 76) - c) Haverstraw Bay (river mile 36) - d) George Washington Bridge (river mile 12) - 3.
 Students should open the Excel file that corresponds with their assigned locations.
-They should calculate the average and standard deviation for each location and create a

-- frequency histogram using their location and the Troy data.
+They should calculate the average and range for each location and create a frequency histogram using their location and the Troy data.
 While there is a way to graph histograms in Excel, it requires using the Data Analysis "add-in" and may be more trouble than it is worth!
 Graphing by hand will likely be easier.
-The answer key shows what each graph should actually look like. - 4.
-Stop students after they answer question #6 and ask them to share whether they think the averages between their location and Troy are "significantly different", using just the visual of the histogram and the summary statistics (mean and standard deviation).
+The answer key shows what each graph should actually look like.

+4. Stop students after they answer question #6 and ask them to share whether they think the averages between their location and Troy are "significantly different", using just the visual of the histogram and the summary statistics (mean and range).
 Based on the visual, they should see that there is not a lot of overlap in their two data sets, and that is one way to deduce that the means are significantly different.
 Ask students to explain what they mean by the word "significant".
-Then, hand out the t-test worksheet.
-Direct students to answer question #7. - 5.
-Ask students to share their answers.
-Point out to students that all of the comparisons between Troy and the other locations are significant.